guillermooo/sublime-undocs/source/extensibility/plugins.rst

 manipulate views from window commands, but rather that you don't need views to exist in order for window commands to be available.
 For instance, the built-in command ``new_file`` is defined as a ``WindowCommand`` so it works too when no view is open.
-Requiring a view to exisit in that case wouln't make sense.
+Requiring a view to exisit in that case wouldn't make sense.

 Window command instances have a ``.window`` attribute pointing to the window instance that created them.

+The ``.run()`` method of a window command does not need to take any required arguments.

 Text Commands
 -------------